madajee/practice-dwl/README.md

 practice-dwl!<br><br>
 </h3>

+## about
+As a muley, I believe that we should allocate few hours a week to hone the dwl skills.
+I am taking an approach to generate an input based on a noun like customer and write dwl scripts that will states few different ways; an input file of generated input like customer.json will be transformed using dataweave capabilities.
+As an inital thought, I will generate another input based on another noun after creating 10 scripts in dwl_10 folder and repeat this same exercise in a dwl_20 folder.

+## dwl_10

+Check the learndwl_10.gist for description of different transformation tasks.
+Usage: map(), mapObject(), upper(), groupBy(), reduce(), filter(), isEmpty(), format as Number, format as Date

 ## Contributing

 Contributions are what make the MuleSoft community such an amazing place.
 Any contributions you make are **greatly appreciated**.